brandur/sorg/content/articles/rate-limiting.md

 amount leaving through the leak, the bucket starts to fill.
 Actions are disallowed if the bucket is full.

-!fig src="/assets/images/rate-limiting/leaky-bucket.svg" caption="A visualization of the \"leaky bucket\" analog, where water is symbolic of rate-limited actions."
+{{Figure "A visualization of the \"leaky bucket\" analog, where water is symbolic of rate-limited actions."
+(NewImgSrcAndAlt "/assets/images/rate-limiting/leaky-bucket.svg" "A visualization of the \"leaky bucket\" analog, where water is symbolic of rate-limited actions.")}}

 The leaky bucket produces a very smooth rate limiting effect.
 A user can still exhaust their entire quota by filling their entire bucket nearly